 Students without the mobile application can also join by going to https://ttpoll.eu and entering the given Session ID.

 Set up and start the session to get the session ID to enter the session.

-- Contact Study Programme Administration (SPA) for your faculty if the course is available in Osiris but not in Brightspace.
+- Contact the Study Programme Administration (SPA) of your faculty if the course is available in Osiris but not in Brightspace.

 - Contact your faculty contact person (Programme Coordinator) when the course is not available in Osiris.

 Once the course is in Osiris, it will automatically be added to Brightspace.

 Please contact the Course Manager of the Brightspace course to have you enrolled in the course as an instructor.
 For more information on roles, please review the page on Roles and Permissions.